born2scan/born2scan.github.io/_posts/2023-04-27-AngstromCTF.md

 Note that in the second line we have to specify the file name so I had to rename `Elixir.Bananas.beam` to `Elixir_Bananas.beam` because with dots doesn't work.

-Running the `tt.exs` file will return the decompiled earlang file:
+Running the `tt.exs` file will return the decompiled erlang file:

 ```erlang
 Retrieving code for Elixir_Bananas